tasirrahman/tasirrahman/README.md

 | Windows Application | 🔓 Unlocked | Secondary |
 | macOS Application | 🔒 Locked | Secondary |
 | Embedded Applications | 🔒 Locked | Secondary |

+#### 🎯 Vision

+**Strategic Focus:** Lead as a Mobile Engineer with deep Flutter expertise, backed by Dart Frog on the backend.
+All other skills function as accelerators, scaled through AI-driven, adaptive learning and continuous optimization.

 #### 🧠 Engineering Principles